 Green tea smoothie vendors at the farmer’s markets like to make their smoothies with the fruits of the season.
 People who frequent farmer’s markets are in love with eating or drinking foods that are in their natural form, so making smoothies with farm fresh fruit is always a good idea.
 An example of this is the Mikan green tea smoothie, which is served when the Japanese variation of the orange is in season.
 It consists of one-fourth of a cup of coconut milk, yogurt, and green tea; a farmer’s market vendor will likely get his Mikan oranges from stands at the market.

-The Mikan recipe also calls for four ice cubes and five frozen ice cubed-sized chunks of spinach along with five grams of whey protein powder with the last ingredient is half a teaspoon of vanilla.
+The Mikan recipe also calls for four ice cubes and five frozen ice cubed-sized chunks of spinach along with five grams of whey protein powder with the last ingredient being half a teaspoon of vanilla.
 It is a very interesting variation of the smoothie and one that only comes once a season.
 Vendors try different variations depending on the time of year, which is what makes them exciting to green tea smoothie lovers.

 Now, many businesses are trying to join this trend with bottled tea.
 The difference is that these new bottled teas are now made with higher quality tea and have added natural fruits to make smoothies in a bottle.
 Some blends contain cold-pressed ingredients since this is a natural way to extract juice from fruits or vegetables.
 Some people are accepting the new bottled version of tea, but most are only interested in fresh, brewed teas made into their favorite green tea smoothie.